langjam/jam0002/guitarvydas/doc/Macros vs. DSLs.md

 A DSL is merely a macro on steroids.

-Instead of invoking a macro as a function with arguments, you write a small script.
+Instead of invoking a macro as a function with arguments, you can write a small script (aka DSL).

 # C Macros
 C macros started out as simple find-and-replace operations.

-The C (C++) preprocessor is a DSL for find-and-replace.
+The C (C++) preprocessor is a DSL for find-and-replace operations.

 The C preprocessor is a language unto itself.